majacQ/ecmascript_test262/CONTRIBUTING.md

 ## Test Environment

 Each test case is run in a fresh JavaScript environment; in a browser, this will be a new &lt;iframe&gt;; for a console runner, this will be a new process.

-The test harness code is loaded before the test is run.
-The test harness defines the following helper functions:
+Before the test is executed (and unless the test uses the `raw` frontmatter flag), the test runner will evaluate a number of files in the `harness/` directory.
+At a minimum, this procedure will define the following functions:

 Function | Purpose
 ---------|--------
-`Test262Error(message)` | constructor for an error object that indicates a test failure `$DONE(arg)` | see [Writing Asynchronous Tests](#writing-asynchronous-tests), below `assert(value, message)` | throw a new Test262Error instance if the specified value is not strictly equal to the JavaScript `true` value; accepts an optional string message for use in creating the error
+`Test262Error(message)` | constructor for an error object that indicates a test failure `$DONE(arg)` | see [Writing Asynchronous Tests](#writing-asynchronous-tests), below `assert(value, message)` | throw a new Test262Error instance if the specified value is not strictly equal to the JavaScript `true` value; accepts an optional string message explaining the scenario and what should have happened
-`assert.sameValue(actual, expected, message)` | throw a new Test262Error instance if the first two arguments are not [the same value](https://tc39.github.io/ecma262/#sec-samevalue); accepts an optional string message for use in creating the error
+`assert.sameValue(actual, expected, message)` | throw a new Test262Error instance if the first two arguments are not [the same value](https://tc39.github.io/ecma262/#sec-samevalue); accepts an optional string message explaining the scenario and what should have happened
-`assert.notSameValue(actual, unexpected, message)` | throw a new Test262Error instance if the first two arguments are [the same value](https://tc39.github.io/ecma262/#sec-samevalue); accepts an optional string message for use in creating the error
+`assert.notSameValue(actual, unexpected, message)` | throw a new Test262Error instance if the first two arguments are [the same value](https://tc39.github.io/ecma262/#sec-samevalue); accepts an optional string message explaining the scenario and what should have happened
-`assert.throws(expectedErrorConstructor, fn, message)` | throw a new Test262Error instance if the provided function does not throw an error, or if the constructor of the value thrown does not match the provided constructor
+`assert.throws(expectedErrorConstructor, fn, message)` | throw a new Test262Error instance if the provided function does not throw an error or if the constructor of the value thrown does not match the provided constructor; accepts an optional string message explaining the scenario and what should have happened
 `$DONOTEVALUATE()` | throw an exception if the code gets evaluated.
-This is useful for [negative test cases for parsing errors](#handling-errors-and-negative-test-cases).
+This may only be used in [negative test cases for parsing errors](#handling-errors-and-negative-test-cases).
 `throw "Test262: This statement should not be evaluated.";` | throw an exception if the code gets evaluated.
 Use this if the test file has the `raw` flag and it's a negative test case for parsing error.
-`$ERROR(message)` | construct a Test262Error object and throw it <br>**DEPRECATED** -- Do not use in new tests.
-Use `assert`, `assert.*`, or `throw new Test262Error` instead.

 ```javascript
 /// error class